intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 A well-specified protocol includes rules for consistent handling of aberrant conditions.
-This increases the chances that implementations will have interoperable handling of unusual conditions.
+This increases the chances that implementations will have consistent and interoperable handling of unusual conditions.

 Intolerance of any deviation from specification, where implementations generate fatal errors in response to observing undefined or unusual behaviour, can be